 Since the discovery of mortality, there have been home remedies to heal what ails you.
 The same can be said for excessive underarm sweating home remedies.
 Some of these treatments include:

 These are a few of the ways to deal with excessive sweat on your own at home.
+Check out our comprehensive list of home remedies for hyperhidrosis.
 There are also over-the-counter remedies to try.